-Our target is to process as many pieces as possible zero parts touch each other.
+Our target is to process as many pieces as possible without having the parts hit each other.

 Drag finishing media play an essential role if you need first-class finishing quality.

-Based on your requirement, Inovatec selects the right tumbling media among thousands of media types.
+Based on your requirements, Inovatec selects the right tumbling media among thousands of media types.

-The applications of drag finishing machines range from aggressive deburring to high-gloss polishing and mirror finish.
+The applications of drag finishing machines range from aggressive deburring to high-gloss polishing and mirror-like finish.

 Inovatec has over 20 years of experience in metal surface finishing equipment and tumbling media.

-We offer you a full package technical solution from sketch to “ready-to-deliver” package.
+We offer you a full package technical solution from sketch to a “ready-to-deliver” package.

-Inovatec CE certificated our clients well receive drag finishers all over the world.
+Inovatec’s machines are CE certificated, and our clients well receive drag finishers all over the world.

 - Drag finishing machines have manually interchangeable tumbling media tank for fast media change.
 It is convenient if your workpieces need several steps to finish.